bigmoose316/introduction-to-computer-science-principles/lab_14.md

 -   Make sure it is in the "normal" costume
 -   Point at the mouse pointer
--   Glide to the mouse pointer's position
+-   Glide to the mouse pointer's position (hint: look in the Sensing palette for mouse x and mouse y blocks)
 -   Change to the "fire-breathing" costume
 -   Pause to breathe fire
 -   Change back to the "normal" costume